George-Doge/Math-Python/README.md

 # Math-Python
 Just a bunch of python code and math stuff
-For now there is just a one grapg making file, might add something later
+For now there is just a one graph making file, might add something later